ishu15554-bit/gurgaon-real-estate-analysis/README.md

 - Best investment localities
 - Salary-Based Property Recommendation System
 ---

+## 📌 Key Insights

+- Ready-to-move properties generally have higher prices.
+- Premium localities have higher average property prices.
+- Property area does not always increase the rate per square foot.
+- Luxury properties are concentrated in specific localities.
+- RERA approval can influence pricing.

 ## Salary-Based Property Recommendation System

 One of the unique features of this project is a recommendation system.